privacysandbox/attestation/how-to-enroll.md

 [Developer enrollment](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/) provides a mechanism to verify the entities that call these APIs, and to gather the developer-specific data needed to properly configure and use the Privacy Sandbox APIs.
 This enrollment process adds an additional layer of protections on top of the structural restrictions enforced within each API, by adding transparency to who is collecting data, and mitigating attempts to misuse the APIs to gather more data than intended.
 To provide auditable transparency, enrollment information about the company will be made public.

-To ensure companies have ample time to complete the enrollment and attestation process, we now expect to **begin enforcement in mid-October, with the [Chrome 118 Stable release](https://chromiumdash.appspot.com/schedule)**.
-For the pre-Stable Chrome channels, enforcement will also begin with their respective 118 releases: late-August for Dev/Canary, mid-September for Beta.
+To provide companies with ample time to complete the enrollment and attestation process, enforcement began in mid-October 2023, with the [Chrome 118 Stable release](https://chromiumdash.appspot.com/schedule).
+For the pre-Stable Chrome channels, enforcement also began with their respective 118 releases: late-August 2023 for Dev/Canary, mid-September for Beta.

-This means **companies must complete enrollment by mid-October** in order to access the relevance and measurement APIs in Chrome Stable (**note: enrollment is already enforced in the pre-release Dev and Canary channels**).
+This meant companies had to complete enrollment by mid-October 2023 in order to access the relevance and measurement APIs in Chrome Stable (enrollment was already enforced in the pre-release Dev and Canary channels).

-Companies who previously enrolled via the original Android enrollment process must migrate to the unified Android and Chrome enrollment process by the mid-October in order to avoid any disruption in access to the APIs.

-Companies should plan **at least five weeks to complete the enrollment process**, from the time they submit the enrollment form.
+Companies should allow **at least five weeks to complete the enrollment process**, from the time they submit the enrollment form.
 This includes time to address any issues with the form submission or other issues that may ariseThis does not include any additional lead time companies may need for internal preparation prior to submitting the form.

 ### How to enroll